 In addition to the user authentication provided by Zendesk, you can also use single sign-on, which authenticates your users outside of your Zendesk.
-There are two types: social media single sign-on and enterprise single sign-on.
+There are two types:

-Social media single sign-on
+Social and business account single sign-on

 Enterprise single sign-on

-Enterprise single sign-on is different than social media single sign-on.
+Enterprise single sign-on is different than social and business account single sign-on.
 Instead of being optional and in addition to the Zendesk account sign-in, enterprise single sign-on replaces all other sign-in options.
 After it's been enabled, your customers do not see or use your Help Center sign in page.
 Instead, they typically sign in to a corporate network and then access Zendesk options by simply clicking a link (to Zendesk Support, for example) and are automatically signed in.
 All user management and authentication happens outside of your Zendesk.

 Both your end-users and your agents can sign in to your Zendesk using enterprise single sign-on.
 You can configure it only for end-users , only for agents, or for both.
 You'll still be able to sign in to your Zendesk using the Zendesk sign-in page, bypassing single sign-on.
 As an admin you'll need to do this to configure some aspects of your Zendesk.